StarKRE22/Atomic/Docs/Elements/Commands/Manual.md

 # 🧩 Commands

-**Commands** provide a conditional action pattern.
-Unlike plain actions, commands check whether they can be invoked before executing.
+**Commands** provide a conditional action-event pattern.
+Unlike plain actions, commands check whether they can be invoked before executing and notifies all about invokation.
 They support dynamic conditions, actions, and signals, making them useful for gameplay logic such as abilities, UI interactions, and state-gated behaviors.

 ---